 Apparently, the judges at Taste of Atlanta’s 2nd annual Barcraft bartending competition Sunday concur with Atlanta magazine dining critic Bill Addison.

-of the Old Fourth Ward’s Sound Table in our October issue, Addison detailed the cool vibe between the dining and cocktails, noting “the close interplay between food and drink makes for a sexy tango.”
+In his review of the Old Fourth Ward’s Sound Table in our October issue, Addison detailed the cool vibe between the dining and cocktails, noting “the close interplay between food and drink makes for a sexy tango.”

 It was no surprise then that Sound Table chief mixologist Paul Calvert won the contest Sunday afternoon with a modern interpretation of the classic rum-and-triple-sec-fueled Periodista.